The Italian luxury liner Andrea Doria wasn’t supposed to sink. After all, her designers had learned the lessons from the

 One man jumped from the Doria into the ocean to rescue a woman who had fallen into the water while trying to board a lifeboat.
 They later married.

 Linda Morgan was in her cabin with her family at the point of collision.
 Her half-sister was instantly killed, her mother seriously injured and she was thrown from her bed onto the deck of the Stockholm.
 She was believed to have died along with her sister.

 All night long, lifeboats from the rescue ships shuttled Doria passengers to safety as the stricken vessel slowly turned on its side before sinking.

 In New York City, Edward P. Morgan reported the collision on his daily ABC radio broadcast.
-He didn’t tell his listeners his daughter had been a passenger on the Doria and was believed dead.
+He didn’t tell his listeners his daughter had been a passenger on the Doria and he believed her dead.

 Linda was discovered the next day with a broken arm.
 She was dubbed the ‘Miracle Girl.’
 Morgan made an emotional broadcast describing the difference between reporting the news about strangers and reporting the news about loved ones.

 The rescue operation continued through the night, saving 1,660 passengers and crew.
 It’s considered the greatest peacetime rescue operation in maritime history.

 At 10:09 a.m., almost exactly 11 hours after the collision, the Andrea Doria sank into the Atlantic.

 Capt.
 Calamai, distraught, wanted to go down with the ship.
-The remaining crewmen said they wouldn’t leave without him.
+The remaining crewmen, though, said they wouldn’t leave without him.
 To save them, he agreed to abandon ship.
-He returned to his village in Italy a sad and broken man, and never went back to sea.
+He then returned to his village in Italy a sad and broken man, and never went back to sea.

-The pre-trial hearing over liability for the collision was held in New York before U.S. District Judge Lawrence Walsh, who later became the Iran-Contra independent counsel.
-The hearing was hostile, lasted a year and raised public doubts about the safety of ocean liners.
+The pre-trial hearing over liability for the collision took place in New York before U.S. District Judge Lawrence Walsh, later the Iran-Contra independent counsel.
+The contentious hearing lasted a year and raised public doubts about the safety of ocean liners.

 The two companies decided to settle their dispute before trial.
 But they let the hostilities go on too long.
-The tragedy damaged the entire passenger shipping industry was shaken by the tragedy, even as long-distance air travel emerged as an alternative.
+The tragedy damaged the entire passenger shipping industry, even as long-distance air travel emerged as an alternative.